Do I Need Therapy?

 Wondering if therapy can make a difference in your life?

-Seeking support from a therapist about mental health concerns and life complications can be helpful, even if you don't attend therapy for long or have a diagnosed mental health condition.
-There are several ways you can determine whether you might benefit from therapy, which we'll cover in this article.
+Seeking support from a therapist about a mental health need and life complications can be helpful, even if you don't attend or need therapy for long or have a diagnosed mental health condition.
+There are several ways you determine whether you should have a need for therapy or if therapists could provide the support you require, which we'll cover in this article.

 Do you have a mental health condition?

-If you’re going through a tough stretch and having a difficult time coping, you may be wondering if you need therapy.
-People seek therapy for various reasons, including emotional, cognitive, and behavioral concerns, as well as challenges associated with the stresses of daily life.
-Some examples of mental health challenges that a therapist can help to assist you are outlined below.
+If you’re going through a tough stretch and having a difficult time coping, you may be wondering, "do I need therapy?"
+People seek and need therapy for various reasons, including emotional, cognitive, and behavioral concerns, as well as challenges associated with the stresses of daily life.
+Therapists can also help A therapist can help.
+Some examples of mental health challenges that you do may need help with, and that therapists do assist with, a therapist can help to assist you are outlined below.

-• Behavioral challenges: needing help to stop smoking, anger management issues, addictions, etc.
+• Behavioral challenges: needing help, including therapy, to stop smoking, anger management issues, addictions, etc.

 • Daily life challenges: social anxiety, family conflicts, sleepless nights, workplace stress, concerns related to romantic relationships/marriage, etc.

 While emotional challenges are sometimes more easily associated with a mental health condition, that doesn't mean that other categories of these life challenges cannot indicate mental health disorders.
-Behaviors such as drinking more than one could indicate a substance use disorder, for example, and cognitive challenges with self-esteem or obsessive thoughts about one's weight might indicate the potential for eating disorders.
+Therapists can help identify and address these issues through therapy.
+Therapists can provide insight into behaviors such as drinking more than once to indicate a substance use disorder, for example, and cognitive challenges with self-esteem or obsessive thoughts about one's weight should indicate the potential for eating disorders.

 When treatment with therapists can be helpful